Polatucha16/SquareDivision/README.md

-# Retrangulation from given random family
+# Retrangulation from random family of rectangles

 3 stages of family of rectangles:\
 <img src="SquareDivision\output_example.png" alt="example"/>